Table of Contents

 - My work tasks usually progress very quickly, even if external # feedback is necessary.

-Note: This one-on-one staff meeting template asks for agreement to the Health Check items (questionnaire) on a 1-7 scale.
+Note: This appraisal interview template asks for agreement to the Health Check items (questionnaire) on a 1-7 scale.

 You can also use our retrospective tool to reflect on all of these questions with your entire team at the same time, not just in a one-to-one meeting.
 You can find out more about our tool here: The 7 best retro tools in comparison.

 All right, now you should have enough inspiration.
-Let's roughly summarize what you should have learned today about one-on-one meetings and good questions for them.
+Let's summarize roughly what you should have learned today about one-on-one meetings and good questions for them.

 In summary, it can be said that good 1:1 meetings go beyond simply ticking off a checklist: They require a clear structure and a system that actively supports reflection and goal setting.

-Well thought-out 1-1 questions & topics that stimulate deeper self-reflection on the part of the employee and create space for constructive feedback are central to this.
+Well thought-out 1-1 questions that stimulate deeper self-reflection on the part of the employee and create space for constructive feedback are central to this.
 The focus should be on the further development of hard and soft skills as well as dealing with operational challenges.

 The above-mentioned set of questions, which addresses topics such as personal motivation, work blocks and goal achievement, helps here.
 As mentioned, software tools such as Echometer can of course also be helpful here in order to implement a systematic one-to-one coaching approach and make the success of one-to-one meetings visible in the long term: See our comparison of the three best one-on-one software tools.
 You can start a free trial of our software tool via the template below or via our website.